Fragile topology in line-graph lattices with two, three, or four gapped flat bands: Introduction

-In discussing our framework, we will use two elucidating examples, shown in Figure \ref{fig:examples}; additional examples are included in Appendix \ref{appx:exs}.
-For Example 1 we take the line graph of the triangle lattice, which has coordination number 6, zero even-sided faces, and $C_6$ symmetry.
-It also has 1 vertex and 2 faces per unit cell; therefore, the corresponding line-graph lattice has a $D=2$-fold degeneracy of its flat bands at energy $-2$.
-For Example 2 we take the line graph of the heptagon-heptagon-pentagon-pentagon lattice with $M_x$ and $M_y$ mirror symmetries as shown in Figure \ref{fig:examples}.
+In discussing our framework, we will use two elucidating examples, shown in Fig. \ref{fig:examples}; additional examples are included in Appendix F of the Supplementary Material \cite{SM}.
+For example 1 we take the line graph of the triangle lattice, which has coordination number 6, zero even-sided faces, and $C_6$ symmetry.
+It also has one vertex and two faces per unit cell; therefore, the corresponding line-graph lattice has a $D=2$-fold degeneracy of its flat bands at energy $-2$.
+For example 2 we take the line graph of the heptagon-heptagon-pentagon-pentagon lattice with $M_x$ and $M_y$ mirror symmetries as shown in Fig. \ref{fig:examples}.
 This root-graph lattice has coordination number 3, zero even-sided faces, and $C_2$ symmetry.
-It also has 8 vertices and 4 faces per unit cell; therefore, the corresponding line-graph lattice has a $D=4$-fold degeneracy of its flat bands at $-2$.
+It also has eight vertices and four faces per unit cell; therefore, the corresponding line-graph lattice has a $D=4$-fold degeneracy of its flat bands at $-2$.